About the Program

 Samsung has signed contracts directly with the government authorized recycling companies who have committed to no incineration, land filling, or exporting of hazardous waste to developing countries.
 This program provides pick-up facility for all electronics products.
 All the customer needs to do is to dial a number.3.
 How does Samsung Care for Clean India program work?

 Samsung provides a simple way for consumers to get involved in Care for Clean India efforts.
-Anyone can avail pick-up services for any brand of televisions, refrigerators, washing machines, etc. by simply calling 1800 5 SAMSUNG (1800 5 7267864), 1800 40 SAMSUNG (1800 40 7267864).
-No fee is charged from the customer for giving the e-waste for recycling.4.
+Anyone can avail e-waste pick-up services for any brand of televisions, refrigerators, washing machines, etc. Simply WhatsApp us at 1800 5 7267864.
+No fee is charged from the consumer for giving the e-waste for recycling.4.
 Which consumer electronics are accepted by Samsung for recycling under E-waste (Management) Rules, 2016?

 As per e-waste(Management) Rules, 2016 , Samsung accepts products ranging from mobile phones, laptops, tablets, television, computer monitors, washing machines, air conditioner and refrigerators, for recycling.5.
 How does Samsung ensure safe recycling of consumer electronics products and its components?